 - Add honey to the black sesame powder & continue to process until mixture turns into a thick paste

-- Pre-heat oven to 350f & prepare your mini bundt cake pan by brushing the wells with melted butter & then dusting them with dark cocoa powder
+- Pre-heat oven to 350f & prepare your mini bundt cake pan by brushing the wells with melted butter & then dusting them with black cocoa powder

 - In the bowl of a stand mixer (or a large bowl with an electric mixer) blend butter, sugar & black sesame paste on medium speed until pale & creamy